·5 min read

 These files take fundamentally different approaches to presenting your content.

-• llms.txt focuses on curation.
+llms.txt focuses on curation.
 Rather than listing everything, it highlights the most important content and organizes it in a way that helps AI systems understand the relationships between different pieces of information.
 It functions more as a guide than a directory.
+Companies like Stripe and Cloudflare demonstrate this curated approach by organizing their content into logical sections that help AI systems quickly grasp their platform structure.

 Generate llms.txt files for your website